Why do mirror images reverse left and right but not up and down?

 The Illusion of Left - Right Reversal in Mirror Images

-Another factor is our cultural and linguistic background.
-We are accustomed to using left - right terms in our daily communication to describe the orientation of objects and people.
 This language - based perception reinforces the idea that the mirror reverses left and right.
+We use phrases like "left - handed" or "right - handed" all the time, and these concepts are deeply ingrained in our minds.
+When we look at a mirror image, we immediately apply these left - right concepts and assume that there is a reversal.
 In fact, if we were to define directions based on the mirror's reflection axis, we would realize that the so - called "left - right reversal" is just a misinterpretation of the front - back reversal.
-In conclusion, the mirror doesn't actually reverse left and right; it's our perception and the way we define directions that lead to this common misunderstanding.